EliasGarciaa/DSC_232R_Group-Project/README.md

 ### 2. Random Forest and Gradient Boosting
 Utilized and compared Random Forest and gradient boosting model to predict congestion speed

+Possible Improvements:
+experiment and create regression models using different features in the dataset